metacpan/metacpan-cpan-extracted/distros/S/Sub-Middler/README.md

 - Top Subroutine

     The top sub routine (1) can take any arguments you desire and can be called what you like.
 The idea is it represents your middleware/filter and stores any setup lexically for the **maker** sub to close over.
 It returns the **maker** sub.

 - Maker Subroutine

-    This anonymous sub (2) closes over the variables stored in **Top** and is the input in to this module (via `register`).
-When being linked (called) by this modules it is provided two arguments, which is the reference to the next item in the chain and the current middleware index.
+    This anonymous sub (2) closes over the variables stored in **Top** and is the input to this module (via `register`).
+When being linked (called) by this module it is provided at least two arguments: the reference to the next item in the chain and the current middleware index.
 These **MUST** be stored to be useful, but can be called anything you like (3).

+    Any optional/additional arguments supplied during a call to `link` are also used as arguments 'as is' to all maker subroutines in the chain.

 - Kernel subroutine

     This anonymous subroutine (4) actually performs the work of the middleware/filter.
-After work is done, the next item in the chain is called explictly (5).
+After work is done, the next item in the chain must be called explicitly (5).
+This supports synchronous or asynchronous middleware.
     Any extra work can be performed after the chain is completed after this call (6).

 ## LINKING CHAINS

 Multiple chains of middleware can be linked together.
 This needs to be done in reverse order.
-The last segment becomes the `$last` item when linking the preceding chain and so on.
+The last chain after being linked, becomes the `$last` item when linking the preceding chain and so on.

 ## EXAMPLES